 “Once paired, you should be able to easily swap to using a different single app and then swap back to the pair you created,” writes 9to5Google.

-11. Face-based Auto Rotate (Pixel exclusive) (speculated)
+Face-based Auto Rotate (Pixel exclusive)

 9to5Google reports that Pixel devices may get a new face-based auto-rotation feature in Android 12.
 With this, the device will use the front-facing camera to see the head orientation and will rotate the screen accordingly.

 Presently, Android devices use on-device sensors and rotate the screen to match the device’s orientation.
 However, it is far from perfect, and often users are forced to lock rotation.
-Hopefully, Android 12’s face-based option will solve this issue.
+Hopefully, Android 12’s face-based option will resolve this issue.

 Google is expected to introduce a game mode in Android 12.
-It is being called the “GameManager” service which is described as a “service to manage game related features.”
+It is being called the “GameManager” service, which is described as a “service to manage game related features.”

 There is not much information on the Android 12 feature for now, so we will leave it to your imagination.

 Every time there is a new Android version in town, this question is always on everyone’s mind.
 And like always, the answer lies with your smartphone manufacturer.

 OEMs like OnePlus are known to issue new Android updates quicker, while manufacturers like Xiaomi and Samsung are known to take a lot of time.

 Of course, if your smartphone vendor is none other than Google, i.e., if you own a Google Pixel device — there is no doubt you will be the first person to receive the Android 12.